suhprod/activerecord6-redshift-adapter/README.md

 activerecord6-redshift-adapter
 ==============================

-Amazon Redshift adapter for ActiveRecord 6 (Rails 6).
+Amazon Redshift adapter for ActiveRecord 6 (Rails 6) and ActiveRecord 7 (Rails 7).
 I cloned the project from ConsultingMD/activerecord5-redshift-adapter.

 The Redshift driver for previous ActiveRecord versions already exist: